GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

                  <event/LOG_login_03>         └───────────┘
 ~~~~
 {: #fig-stream-kg-only-kr title="Resulting knowledge representation for the KG-only data integration architecture for event data streams"}

+TBC : on the capability to handle both a knowledge graph and a time-series representation of the network's lifecycle while maintaining a link between the two representations although each serve different purposes, such as context analysis with the knowledge graph representation and trend analysis with the TSDB ({{fig-stream-mixed}} and {{fig-stream-mixed-kr}}).

 ~~~~ ascii-art
                   ┌────────────┐